cstkennedy/cs330-examples/04-Rust-Unit-Testing/README.md

     This is a discussion of a basic unit test that makes use of the mutator-accessor strategy (with a few "oversights").
-    How to check that expected exceptions are thrown (with `pytest.raises`) is covered.

   - **Part 2 (Example 2)**